KrishnaPrakashh/Task-2-Krishna_Prakash-RecruitmentMangementSystem/README.md

 # Recruitment & Interview Management System

 A full-stack web application to manage the recruitment process.
-It allows candidates to apply for jobs, track their status and view interview schedules while HR can manage applications , update candidate status and schedule interviews.
+It allows candidates to apply for jobs, track their status and view interview schedules while HR can manage applications, update candidate status and schedule interviews.
 This project demonstrates full-stack web development concepts including frontend development, backend API creation, routing, CRUD operations, and data management using Node.js and Express.js.
----

 ### Live Demo

 https://task-2-krishna-prakash.onrender.com/index.html

+⚠️ Note: Since the project is deployed on a free Render instance, it may sometimes take a few seconds to load or respond due to server sleep (cold start).

 ## Features